Gottfried Heinrich Stölzel: As a composer

+Final years

 The last two years of his life Stölzel suffered from ill health, becoming feeble-minded ("im Haupte schwach").
 Some of Stölzel's manuscripts were sold to cover expenses.
-He died 27 November 1749, less than 60 years old.
+He died 27 November 1749 in Gotha, less than 60 years old.
 Mizler printed Stölzel's obituary as second of three (of which Johann Sebastian Bach's was the third), in the fourth volume of his Musikalische Bibliothek, the organ of the Society of Musical Sciences.

 Compositions

 According to an 18th-century source Stölzel would have composed eight double cantata cycles.

 Stölzel composed twelve complete annual cycles of sacred cantatas, which amounts to 1,358 cantatas.
 1,215 of these are at least partially extant, 605 surviving with music.
 Additionally, Stölzel set cantatas to secular texts.

 Among his extant compositions are a Brockes Passion of 1725, two Christmas Oratorios, made of cantatas, and a Deutsche Messe (German Mass), a Lutheran Mass consisting of Kyrie and Gloria, in German, set for four-part choir, strings and basso continuo.
 Extant instrumental works include four concerti grossi, many sinfonias, and a concerto for oboe d'amore.
 He also wrote for organ and harpsichord.

 His five operas, Diomedes (1718), Narcissus, Valeria, Artemisia, and Orion, have not survived.
 Stölzel is reputed to have composed over 18 orchestral suites alone (none survive), as well as 90 serenatas (vocal pieces performed as "table music").

 Half of Stölzel's output, never engraved, is lost.
 Out of what had to have been thousands of compositions in Gotha, only twelve manuscripts survive there today.
 The archive at Schloss Sondershausen retains many of his manuscripts, found in a box behind the organ in 1870.